 A keen eye will detect that I had a little trouble with these.
 It looks like my oven might have been a bit too hot, causing them to rise and firm rather than melt into flat puddles like the King Arthur examples, with "bendy centers" as they called them.
 The bigger issue was that I didn't know what they meant by the edges being "set".
 When I first tested them, the edges were no longer shiny, but still quite soft.
 By the time they were what I consider "set" (slightly resistant to a poke), they were overdone, and even slightly burnt on the bottom.
 (I didn't bake them that much longer!)
 I probably should have taken them out about 30 seconds after my first test.
 Oh well.
 That's how the cookie crumbles.

 Conclusion: These tasted a lot like ginger snaps, but with a mild burnt sugar flavor because of being over baked, which wasn't necessarily unpleasant.
-They were quite hard and crunchy, not how they were supposed to turn out.
+They were quite hard and crunchy, which is not how they were supposed to turn out.
 I enjoyed them well enough dipped in hot coffee, but they weren't anything special

 Recipe: Spiced Rye Ginger Cookies via King Arthur Baking